You probably already know how to sew on a button, (we’ll cover that in this post if you don’t), but do you need a thread shank on your button?

 As you can see, I am going to sew on a thick clay button.
 In this case, this button will go on a bag.
 Because it is a heavy button, and the loop that I will use to button it with is thick, I’ll need a thread shank.

 ***Here is a time saving tip: When sewing on a button, you can double the thread and then thread the 2 cut ends through the needle at the same time.
-This will allow you to have a four stranded thread to put the button on with.
-It will make your job go twice as fast, because you’ll only have to make half of the stitches.
+This will allow you to have a four stranded thread to sew the button on with.
+It will make your job go twice as fast, because you’ll only have to make half as many stitches.
 Does that make sense?
 Read that again.
 Just make sure you have a long length of thread to start with (36″ might be good):

 Once you’ve threaded the needle, simply tie a knot at the end of the threads.